 Python is not an internationally specified language, in the sense that it does not have a single International Standard specification.
 The language definition is maintained by the Python Software Foundation at https:python.org for the version of Python referenced in this document.

-The analysis and guidance provided in this document is targeted to Python version 3.10.4, available from https://www.python.org/doc/versions/?msclkid=72795f4dd15811ec9e440b65e4f93088
+The analysis and guidance provided in this document is targeted to Python version 3.11 [xx],

 Implementations of earlier versions of Python exist and are in active usage, however, Python is not always backward compatible especially between v2.x and v3.x.
 Readers are cautioned to be aware of the differences as they apply to guidance provided herein.
 To determine possible vulnerabilities for future releases of Python, research the documentation on the Python web site given above.